post-programming/post-programming/README.md

 Focusing on Consensus, Babel has support of JS Ecosystem for Turing Complete Transformations

 ### How it uses Docker?
-Theoretically, in this project, Docker is 1-on-1 mapped to developer's local environment on PC
+Theoretically, in this project, Docker is 1-on-1 mapped to developer's development environment on PC

 ### Again, What it does?
 It automatically renders full-fledged Web/Mobile Apps with latest ML/AI and cheapest Cloud Computing, <br/> employing best of cutting-edge technologies such as React, React Native, Node.js, Kubernetes, Tensorflow etc. <br/> to erode programming work and turnaround time.